 Currently there are 13 states with debt letter laws: California, Florida, Illinois, Indiana, Maryland, Nebraska, Oregon, Pennsylvania, Texas, Utah, Virginia, Washington, and Wisconsin.
 Each state has different parameters as to which schools must comply, the information they need to provide, and when.
-These state-based requirements are what’s made College Cost Meter such a broad-serving and versatile tool for any school in any state.
-Although schools in these states are required by law to send a debt letter, tools like College Cost Meter makes it easy for them to comply.
+Although schools in these states are required by law to send a debt letter, there are tools to make it easy for them to comply.

 9. Low Cost